shivjidboss/UnmaiZeithi2.0/Docs/Readme.md

 ### Prerequisites

-This example uses docker-compose and Docker containers.
+This project uses docker-compose and Docker containers.
 If you do not have these installed please follow the instructions here: <https://docs.docker.com/install/>

 ---